What is Display Advertising – A Definitive Guide

 Display advertising made its first buzz more than 20 years ago, taking digital marketing to a new level, yet many advertisers ask themselves if it’s still worth investing in.

 Despite its negative reputation, the digital display advertising market has slowly risen.
-The estimated display ad spend is expected to reach $141.96 billion by 2023.
-And that’s only in the US.
+The estimated display ad spend reached $220.7 billion globally in 2023 and is expected to end 2024 with $235.9 billion.

 You may be wondering why advertisers are investing such massive amounts of money in display ads, especially with problems such as ad blockers and banner blindness.
 Before getting into that, it feels just right to define what display advertising is.